OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/core_features/grouping_components/post_setup_config.rst

  - Assign case recorders

-Here, we instantiate a hierarchy of groups, and then change the solver to one that can solve this problem.
+Here, we instantiate a hierarchy of Groups, and then change the solver to one that can solve this problem.

 .. embed-test::
     openmdao.core.tests.test_problem.TestProblem.test_feature_post_setup_solver_configure